silver-deguz/CVML-prep/deep-learning-questions.md

 It is a downsampling operation that allows a layer to represent a larger effective receptive field (spatial resolution).
 Essentially, it acts as a dimensionality reduction and give a compressed representation of an input.

 ## Q: Difference between ReLU and Leaky ReLU.
 What's the most common issue with ReLU?
 Both are activation functions.
 In ReLU, negative inputs are squashed to 0 and positive inputs get mapped to the same output.
-Leaky ReLU is an improved version of ReLU that helps in sparse gradients.
-The most common issue with ReLU is that it can cause weights to not update and cause gradients to forever be 0 at node i.e. ReLU causes dead nodes (dying ReLU) that never activate.
+Leaky ReLU is an improved version of ReLU that helps with sparse gradients.
+The most common issue with ReLU is the dying ReLU problem wherein that it can cause weights to not update and cause gradients to forever be 0 at a node i.e. dead nodes that never activate.

 ## Q: How does dropout work in training and inference?
-During training, dropout will drop a certain percentage of nodes (randomly) from activating.
+During training, dropout will drop a certain percentage of nodes (randomly) from activating and setting it to 0.
+This prevents nodes from co-adapting too much.
+In inference, the output is scaled appropiately to account for all nodes being activated.
+- training: H1 = np.maximum(0, np.dot(W1, X) + b1)
+- inference: H1 = np.maximum(0, np.dot(W1, X) + b1) * p

 ## Q: L1 vs L2 regularization
-Regularizatin helps prevent a model from overfitting to the training set, which causes the network to fail to generalize to new data.
+Regularization helps prevent a model from overfitting to the training set, which causes the network to fail to generalize to new data.

 ## Q: What are some ways to prevent overfitting?
 - regularization
 - data augmentation
 - dropout
+- add noise to inputs

 ## Notes